-A detailed description of the underlying data and methods as well the functionality of the application is available in our publication "Excellence networks in science: A Web-based application based on Bayesian multilevel logistic regression (BMLR) for the identification of institutions collaborating successfully" (arxiv, ScienceDirect).
+A detailed description of the methods as well the functionality of the application is available in our publication "Excellence networks in science: A Web-based application based on Bayesian multilevel logistic regression (BMLR) for the identification of institutions collaborating successfully" (arxiv, ScienceDirect).

 Network institution: Network institutions appear as collaborating institutions of reference institutions, but their own network of collaborating institutions cannot be shown.
 Only collaborating institutions with at least ten joint papers with the reference institution are considered.

 Best paper rate: The best paper rate is the proportion of papers which belong to the 10% most cited papers in the corresponding subject areas and publication years (statistically estimated probability).
 The application only presents best paper rates of papers published by authors from more than one institution.
 As the citation impact of papers published in collaboration is commonly higher than the impact of papers published without collaboration, the best paper rates reported in the web application are particularly high.

 See also Our related web application excellencemapping.net visualizes scientific excellence worldwide in several subject areas.
 For each institution (university or research-focused institution), the estimated probabilities of (i) publishing highly cited papers (best paper rate) or (ii) publishing in the most influential journals (best journal rate) are shown.
 Both probabilities can be adjusted by covariates (e.g. the corruption perception index of the countries in which the institutions are located).